songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >In Internet slang, a troll is a person who sows discord on the Internet by starting arguments or upsetting people, by posting inflammatory, extraneous, or off-topic messages in an online community with the deliberate intent of provoking readers into an emotional response for their own amusement.

-Internet trolls are unpleasant people on the Internet, sometimes resorting to foul language and name-calling.
-They usually go off-topic in an attempt to avoid logical debate.

-I am not calling anyone a troll - name-calling is not in my nature.
+I am not saying The Dash Guy is a troll - name-calling is not in my nature.
 I want to address issues and responses surrounding the audacity one guy had to upset an online crypto-community.
-I think this is noteworthy because it points to a larger issue we've unfortunately become familiar with in crypto-currency communities; the toxicity of name-calling.
+I think it's noteworthy because it points to a larger issue we've unfortunately become familiar with in crypto-currency communities; name-calling.
 It has the overall effect of reducing peoples' desire to get involved with crypto-currency.

 ### The story so far